Q&A: MacKinnon shares his first few weeks at CMU, plans for the future

 How long are you planning on staying at CMU?

-The board gave me a five year contract, but it is renewable.
+The board gave me a five-year contract, but it is renewable.
 I would say moving is big when you uproot your family and stuff.
-The first 18 days have been fantastic here, so I hope it works out that its longer than five years.
+The first 18 days have been fantastic here, so I hope it works out that it's longer than five years.

 Do you have any plans for your cabinet now that you are at CMU?

-Not that there’s any magic to 100 days but generally 100 days, just over 3 months, of really listening.
+Not that there’s any magic to 100 days, but generally 100 days, just over 3 months, of really listening.
 I’ve just started that process and part of that is really getting to know my current cabinet.

 I don’t think it's fair to them.
 It doesn’t really help me receive if I suddenly came in and made a bunch of changes.
 I want to get to know them.
 One thing I’ve done is ask all my leadership team to talk about what are they passionate about.
 What do they enjoy? … Listening really will happen over the next 100 days.

-I'll be hosting an event in mid-February, where all faculty, staff and students will be invited to and I'll be sharing what I heard.
+I'll be hosting an event in mid-February, (that) all faculty, staff and students will be invited to and I'll be sharing what I heard.
 We’ll see if that’s an opportunity for me to reflect on, just hearing from everyone.

-In April, there’ll be something called the presidential investiture … it is usually where a new president about six months after they start, shares their vision for moving forward.
+In April, there’ll be something called the presidential investiture … it is usually where a new president, about six months after they start, shares their vision for moving forward.

 What is something you would like students to know?